Any questions about careers, university or generally about your future please call in to see a member of The Careers Team.

-Applications for the majority of undergraduate courses should arrive at UCAS by 18:00 (UK time) on this day (check course details for the correct deadline).
+Applications for the majority of undergraduate courses should arrive at UCAS by 18:00 (UK time) on this day (check course details in our search tool for the correct deadline).
 The reference needs to be completed before the application can be sent to us.

 Extra starts for eligible applicants.

-If an application is sent to UCAS by 18:00 (UK time) on this day, they will send it to the chosen universities or colleges.
+If an application is sent to us by 18:00 (UK time) on this day, we’ll send it to the chosen universities or colleges.
 Applications received after this date will automatically be entered into Clearing.